crowdsecurity/crowdsec/tests/README.md

 }
 ```

-If you do that, please remove it once the test is finished, because this practice breaks the test protocol.
+If you do that, please remove it once the test development is finished, because
+this practice breaks the TAP protocol (unless each line has a '#' as first
+character, but really, it's better to avoid unnecessary output when tests succeed).

 You can find here the documentation for the main framework and the plugins we use in this test suite: